BIOGRAPHY

 2023 - Joshua Tree Townley Studio, Joshua Tree, CA

-2024 - Market Market, Solo Exhibition, Palm Springs, CA
+2024 - Market Market, Solo Exhibition, Modernism Week, Palm Springs, CA

 ______________________________________________________

-"A New Surrealism" Shane Townley Art Work review by Clayton Daniels
+"A New Surrealism" Shane Townley Art Work review by C. Daniels

 ______________________________________________________

-The art work of Shane Townley is not what it seems.
-Or, it is exactly what it seems.
-Sly, these paintings are a mix of riddles and unanswered questions.
+The artwork of Shane Townley is not what it seems.
+Or perhaps, it is exactly what it seems.
+Sly and enigmatic, his paintings are a blend of riddles and unanswered questions.
 Is it a simple landscape?
-Or, is it a careful prompt to larger questions and understandings about our surroundings?
+Or is it a careful prompt to deeper questions and a greater understanding of our surroundings?

-A simple glance is all it takes to count the elements that comprise much of Townley’s work: a calm sky, a peaceful expanse, a line of trees not too far in the distance.
-Sometimes he shows us a road or path, some times not.
-The colors are soothing but dripping with emotion and paint.
-The composition is familiar, peaceful in its predictability.
-But there is more here, much more and like the “kitchen” poems of the late Jane Kenyon and Updike’s urban wastelands, Townley’s peaceful mindscapes are anything but peaceful.
+At first glance, the elements in much of Townley’s work are easy to recognize: a calm sky, a peaceful expanse, and a line of trees not too far in the distance.
+Sometimes, he shows us a road or a path—sometimes, he does not.
+The colors are soothing yet dripping with emotion and paint.
+The composition is familiar, and peaceful in its predictability.
+But there is more here—much more.
+Like the “kitchen” poems of the late Jane Kenyon and John Updike’s urban wastelands, Townley’s peaceful mindscapes are anything but peaceful.

-In Townley’s exquisite work we know there is chaos beneath surface.
-The expanse of land that takes us to the trees is false hope, unrealistic expectations that distract us from the pain and difficulty of the lives that are symbolized in that long slow walk.
-But it is the trees that are most telling: arranged in a synchrony of balanced meditation, they are a mirage.
-An idealized endpoint to life’s challenging frontier.
-Is there an other side?
-Is it as simple as stepping comfortably through the gaps between the verdant actors?
-No, endings are painful, ruinous.
-And the journey to the other side is never what we expect or dream or hope it to be.
+In Townley’s exquisite work, we sense the chaos beneath the surface.
+The open expanse leading toward the trees is a mirage, a false hope, an unrealistic expectation that distracts us from the pain and difficulty of existence—symbolized in that long, slow walk.
+But the trees are the most telling.
+Arranged in a synchrony of balanced meditation, they, are an illusion—an idealized endpoint to life’s challenging frontier.
+Is there another side?
+Can we simply step through the gaps between these verdant actors?
+No. Endings are painful and ruinous.
+And the journey to the other side is never what we expect, dream, or hope to be.

-It is this inherent deception that pushes Townley into surrealism.
+It is this inherent deception that nudges Townley’s work toward surrealism.
 He presents the fantastic clothed in the realistic.
-Unlike Dali, a favorite of Shane’s, this surrealism is subtle and idyllic.
-Perhaps, an even more devastating commentary than melting
+Unlike Salvador Dalí—a favorite of Townley’s—this surrealism is subtle, idyllic, and perhaps even more devastating than melting clocks and distorted faces.

-Shane Townley is an artist that asks us to think about what we don’t see.
-Think about the earth and our destructive path, It is here that he excels.
+Shane Townley is an artist who challenges us to think about what we don’t see.
+To think about the earth and our destructive path.
+And it is here that he excels.
 Because by giving us what we think we want, he forces us to see what is really there.

 _________________________________________